HMAS

 The field of black and blue signifies the night battles at sea during WWII in which Captain Waller's Flotilla was engaged.
 The Stuart rose represents Captain Waller's distinguished service in HMAS Stuart.

-The Oak Leaves represent Captain Waller's Mention in Despatches three times during his service career.
+The oak leaves represent Captain Waller's Mention in Dispatches three times during his service career.

 Submarines involved in Exercise LUNGFISH 1999 form up off Rottnest Island.
 Collins Class submarine, HMAS Waller in foreground with Oberon Class submarine, HMAS Otama and Los Angeles Class submarine, USS Los Angeles steaming ahead.